kmwebnet/ECC608-Configure/README.md

-# ECC608-Simple-Connection-Test
+# ECC608-Configure

-This communicates ATECC608 secure chip from ESP32 and get infos (serial number, revision number, and current config data), it helps to make sure the connection between them.
+This configures ATECC608 secure chip from ESP32 and get a public key corresponding to slot 0 private key.
+Due to chip's secure function, once if it has configured, you can't change config contents.

 # Requirements